NASA-IMPACT/nasa-apt/README.md

 ```bash
 cdk deploy nasa-apt-api-lambda-dev --profile <AWS_PROFILe>
 ```
-The output of this command will contain the URL endpoint of the REST API.
+The output of this command will contain the URL endpoint of the REST API, as well as the ARN of the database secrets, which will be used in the next step.

 ## Database changes